 Adam and Eve try to cover themselves with leaves.
 God kills an animal to get its skin to cover them.
 Their sin is covered by the blood.

 Cain is a farmer.
-Abel is a hunter.
+Abel is a shepherd.
 Cain brings an offering of some of his fruit.
 Abel brings the fat of some of his firstborn flock.
 Abel offered blood.
 His sin was covered.
 God is pleased with Abel’s offering.
 Cain is mad about it.
 God says sin is waiting to get Cain.
 God encourages him to do it right and find acceptance.